bezzad/IdentityServer3_Sample/README.md

    __Payload__
 <br/>
 The second part of the token is the payload, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional metadata.
 There are three types of claims: reserved, public, and private claims. <br/>

   * __Reserved claims__: These is a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some of them are: __iss__ (issuer), __exp__ (expiration time), __sub__ (subject), __aud__ (audience), and others.
 <br/>

-     > Notice that the claim names are only three characters long as JWT is meant to be compact.</pre>
+> Notice that the claim names are only three characters long as JWT is meant to be compact.
 <br/>

   * __Public claims__: These can be defined at will by those using JWTs.
 But to avoid collisions they should be defined in the IANA JSON Web Token Registry or be defined as a URI that contains a collision resistant namespace.
 <br/>

   * __Private claims__: These are the custom claims created to share information between parties that agree on using them.

   An example of payload could be: